Hruthik2005/ECOMMERCE-DBMS/README.md

 ### 5. Open frontend

-Open `index.html` in your browser.
+Open `index.html` in your browser (or use a local server if needed).

 ---

 ## 🚀 Usage

 1. Register via `register.html`.
-2. Login using `login.html`.
+2. Login via `login.html`.
-3. Browse products on `index.html`.
+3. Browse products on the homepage (`index.html`).
-4. Add items to your cart.
+4. Add products to your cart.
 5. View cart using `cart.html`.
-6. Checkout with `checkout.html`.
+6. Proceed to checkout through `checkout.html`.

 ---

-## 📸 Screenshots

-> Replace these with your actual screenshots:

 **🔑 Register Page**
 ![Register Page](screenshots/register.png)